Implement Best Practices for App Security

 An example of an attack is when an application is embedded in an iframe.
 Applications that can be embedded within an iframe can be misused by attackers.
 By using an overlay, it could trick users into clicking buttons and make them perform actions within the application on their behalf without knowing it.
 This approach is called clickjacking.

 By sending a header to the user’s browser, it can block the use of the Mendix application within an iframe and avoid this type of attack.
 The header is set by default to block embedding within an iframe.
-For the Mendix Cloud, this can be configured using HTTP Headers in your node’s environment details within the Mendix Developer Portal.
+For Mendix Cloud, this can be configured using HTTP Headers in your node’s environment details within the Mendix Portal.
 If you change this value, you will also need to ensure that SameSite cookies are set to the correct value.
 See Iframes and Running Apps for more information.

 If you are running your Mendix app on Mendix for Private Cloud, you can configure the HTTP headers as part of advanced operator configuration.
 See the Endpoint (network) Configuration section of Creating a Private Cloud Cluster.